 Beyond hiring employees or independent contractors directly, there’s another option for businesses looking to offer delivery: third-party partnerships.
 Some businesses choose to contract with third-party courier companies that handle all deliveries in-house.
 Similarly, when working with a platform like DoorDash, businesses can tap into a fleet of drivers to fulfill local deliveries as orders come in.

 It’s not an all-or-nothing choice, either.
 With products like DoorDash Self-Delivery, businesses with existing delivery teams can opt into Flexible Fulfillment: relying on their own drivers for a set radius or schedule, and partnering with Dashers to fulfill orders outside of those parameters.
 It’s a great way to grow demand and reach more customers.

 Hiring delivery drivers, step by step

-Once you identify the worker classification model that’s right for your business, you’re ready to add delivery to your restaurant.
+Once you identify the worker classification model that's right for your business, you’re ready to add delivery to your business.
 Here’s how to hire delivery drivers, one step at a time.